Blog Diets 5000 Calorie Diet: What Is Clean Bulking And How Do You Get Started?

 5000 calorie diet

-Starch is considered one of the main sources of essential nutrients in your diet, at the same time being a key energy source.
-In fact, starchy foods, including complex carbohydrates, break down slowly when digested, meaning they provide you with energy for lengthy periods.
-Starchy foods are also effective in curbing your appetite, allowing you to stay full between meals.
-Such foods as legumes, fruits and veggies, and whole grains are valuable starchy foods, which you should consider eating every day.
-However, not all sources of starches are equivalently healthy and therefore, processed foods and products made of white flour should be consumed in limited amounts.
-Refined products include pasta, cornflakes, cookies, etc. (13).
+Starchy foods, including complex carbohydrates, break down slowly when they are digested, which means they provide you with energy for lengthy periods.
+Starchy foods are also effective for curbing your appetite, which helps you to stay feeling full between meals.
+Foods such as legumes, fruits and vegetables, and whole grains are valuable starchy foods that you should consider eating every day.
+However, not all sources of starches are equally healthy and therefore, the consumption of processed foods and products made from white flour should be limited.
+Refined products include pasta, cornflakes, and cookies (10).

 See also

-In general, on a 5000 calorie diet, you should follow the above-mentioned guidelines on the daily intake of carbs and the GI of the foods.
-White sugar and white flour, which both have a high GI, will not contribute to a healthy weight gain (5).
+On a 5,000-calorie diet, you should generally follow the aforementioned guidelines regarding your daily intake of carbs and the GI of the foods.
+White sugar and white flour, both of which have a high GI, will not contribute to a healthy weight gain (5).

 Fats

-Fats are responsible for cell communication and signaling, vitamin absorption, and the optimal hormonal environment in the body (7).
-Besides, this macronutrient contains essential fatty acids, which the body cannot produce on its own (4).
+Fats are responsible for cell communication and signaling, vitamin absorption, and the optimal hormonal environment in the body (9).
+In addition, this macronutrient contains essential fatty acids, which the body cannot produce on its own (4).

-Three types of fats can be distinguished as saturated, unsaturated, and trans.
+The three types of fats are saturated, unsaturated, and trans.

 Saturated fats facilitate hormone production in your body.
-In particular, these are important for men, as eating foods high in saturated fats contributes to testosterone production (7).
+These are particularly important for men, as eating foods that are high in saturated fats contributes to testosterone production (7).
 At the same time, ingesting too much saturated fat is likely to increase the LDL “bad” cholesterol levels in your body, which can cause cardiovascular diseases.
-Accordingly, men should consume no more than 30 grams of saturated fats a day, while for women, the daily intake should be no more than 20 grams as most people already eat too much saturated fat in their regular diet (4).
+Men should consume no more than 30 grams of saturated fats a day, while the daily intake for women should be no more than 20 grams as many people already eat too much saturated fat in their regular diet (4).

 See also